rackerlabs/technical-blog/content/blog/2020/2020-10-27-postgres-backups-and-how-to-restore-them-on-object-rocket/index.md

 {{<img src="picture10.png" title="" alt="">}}

-If you look back at the images above, you might see that we did have another timestamp at 15:53:00, but that timestamp occurred at just over .8 seconds after 15:53:00, so, the instance would not include it.
+If you look back at the preceding images, you might see that we did have another timestamp at 15:53:00, but that timestamp occurred at just over .8 seconds after 15:53:00, so the instance would not include it.
 You can get extremely granular with **Point in Time recovery** to target a time and state in the database.

-#### What’s next?
+### What’s next?

-All of that functionality is there for you to use today.
-However, we are adding more features and capabilities soon.
-As always, we’ll keep you updated, please, let us know if you have any requests.
+All of that backup and restore functionality is there for you to use today.
+However, we constantly add more features and capabilities.
+Let us know if you have any requests.

-Click here to view [The Rackspace Cloud Terms of Service](https://www.rackspace.com/cloud/legal/).
+<a class="cta red" id="cta" href="https://www.rackspace.com/professional-services/data">Learn more about Rackspace Data Services.</a>

 Use the Feedback tab to make any comments or ask questions.
 You can also click **Sales Chat** to [chat now](https://www.rackspace.com/) and start the conversation.

+Click here to view [The Rackspace Cloud Terms of Service](https://www.rackspace.com/cloud/legal/).